 Another possibility that may cast doubt on instrument validity is the possibility that since the instruments are based on siblings' characteristics, they may in fact be capturing some heterogeneity at the family level in the disturbance term of the equation determining individual i's contribution.
 For example, the education of individual i's siblings may be correlated with some unobserved family effect that could be correlated with individual i's contribution.
 A related possibility is that an unobserved family effect, such as a good parent, or a positive childhood experience, drives all children to behave in a similar manner, biasing the estimates toward a finding of strategic complementarity.

 One solution to this problem in the linear framework would be to include family fixed effects, thereby ensuring that the error term is purged of any such family-level component which might be correlated across siblings and with siblings' contributions.
-In a cross-sectional model, however, estimating reaction functions of one individual's contribution as a function of his siblings' contributions would amount to introducing perfect multi-collinearity into the estimation.
+Although this would not generally address concerns that siblings' characteristics influence individual contributions directly, the family fixed effect would be allowed to capture some of the positive correlation in siblings' contributions due to household-level norms which we might mistakenly have interpreted as strategic complementarity.
+Once contributions have been differenced from the average level of contribution in a given family using the fixed effects estimator, we can then more readily interpret the association between the remainder of one sibling's contribution and the remainder of his sibling's contribution as a strategic response.
+With purely cross-sectional data, however, introducing family fixed effects in reaction functions of one individual's contribution as a function of his siblings' contributions would effectively amount to introducing perfect multi-collinearity into the estimation.
 Instead, one must have panel data to estimate the best response functions with family fixed effects and, importantly, identification rests on variation in the instrumental variables over time.
 This amounts to relying on a subset of the instrumental variables that potentially vary over time including age, education, marital status, and the number of children.